cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 **Option scope: [local](#local-scope)**

-his option activates/deactivates runtime checks when accessing internal or external array by index.
+his option activates/deactivates runtime checks when accessing an internal or external array by index.

 * `false`: no boundary checks are performed.
 * `true` (the default value): boundary checks are performed according to the error-reporting mechanism, unless `error-reporting` is set to `none`, in which case no runtime checks are performed.